GGP1/atoll/README.md

 4. Space
 5. Special (!, $, %...)

+Space cannot be the only level used, the sanitizer trims leading and trailing spaces so the resulting secret would be degenerate, an error is returned instead.

 ### Passphrases options

 Atoll offers 3 ways of generating a passphrase:

 - **Without** a list (*NoList*): generates random numbers that determine the word length (between 3 and 12 letters) and if the letter is either a vowel or a constant.
 Note that using a list makes the potential attacker job harder.
+Letters aren't uniformly distributed (a vowel is picked with a probability of 4/11 and a consonant with 7/11), each one of them carries ≈4.585 bits instead of the log2(26)≈4.700 of a uniform alphabet.

-- With a **Word** list (*WordList*): random words are taken from a 18,235 long word list.
+- With a **Word** list (*WordList*): random words are taken from a 18,325 long word list.

 - With a **Syllable** list (*SyllableList*): random syllables are taken from a 10,129 long syllable list.